matter-in-motion/mm/docs/settings.md

-# Matter in Motion settings
+# Matter in Motion.
+Settings

 Matter in motion provides very flexible settings system for your application.